-- Required by applicable law, regulation, court order or subpoena; provided that, if the Contractor or any of its representatives are ordered or requested to disclose any information provided by the State, whether PII/SSI or otherwise, pursuant to court or administrative order, subpoena, summons, or other legal process or otherwise believes that disclosure is required by any law, ordinance, rule or regulation, Contractor will promptly notify the State in order that the State may have the opportunity to seek a protective order or take other appropriate action.
+- Required by applicable law, regulation, court order or subpoena; provided that, if the Contractor or any of its representatives are ordered or requested to disclose any information provided by the State, whether PII/SSI or otherwise, pursuant to court or administrative order, subpoena, summons, or other legal process or otherwise believes that disclosure is required by any law, ordinance, rule or regulation, Contractor will promptly notify the State in order that the State may have the opportunity to seek a protective order or atke other appropriate action.
 Contractor will also cooperate in the State's efforts to obtain a protective order or other reasonable assurance that confidential treatment will be accorded the information provided by the State.
-If, in the absence of a protective order, Contractor is compelled as a matter of law to disclose the information provided by the State, Contractor may disclose to the party compelling disclosure, Contractor will advise and consult with the State and its counsel as to the scope of such disclosure and the nature of wording of such disclosure) and Contractor will use commercially reasonable efforts to obtain confidential treatment for the information; - To State auditors or regulators; - To service providers and agents of either party as permitted by law, provided that such service providers and agents are subject to binding confidentiality obligations; or - To the professional advisors of either party, provided that such advisors are obligated to maintain the confidentiality of the information they receive.
+If, in the absence of a protective order, Contractor is compelled as a matter of law to disclose the information provided by the State, Contractor may disclose to the party compelling disclosure only the part of such information as is required by law to be disclosed (in which case, prior to such disclosure, Contractor will advise and consult with the State and its counsel as to the scope of such disclosure and the nature of wording of such disclosure) and Contractor will use commercially reasonable efforts to obtain confidential treatment for the information; - To State auditors or regulators; - To service providers and agents of either party as permitted by law, provided that such service providers and agents are subject to binding confidentiality obligations; or - To the professional advisors of either party, provided that such advisors are obligated to maintain the confidentiality of the information they receive.